TronFortyTwo/Tux-in-Space/README.md

 Now have:
 - An extended gerarchic collection of various object types whit different behavior
 - Phisic engine that simulate the gravity force and the impacts between the objects
-- Space Monster whit IA
+- Space Monsters whit IA
 for test/use the program:
 -------------------------
 There is a Main executable file, compiled in a Linux 64 bit.
 Maybe can run in other computers.